End-to-end One-shot Human Parsing: Experiments

 \subsubsection{Prototype-level Contrastive Loss}

 After applying the prototype-level contrastive loss on the prototypes, we can observe that EOP-Net finally reaches 31.1\% $C_{novel}$ mIoU and 61.9\% $C_{human}$ mIoU.
 It is noteworthy that the mIoU for $C_{base}$ reaches 71.2\%, which is close to the fully supervised human parsing methods.
-Together with the visual inspection results in Fig.~\ref{fig:main_vis}, we speculate that applying the auxiliary prototype-level contrastive loss is beneficial for \he{separating the base classes in the fine-grained space.
-We also surprisingly notice that such capability is also transferable to the novel classes}.
+Together with the visual inspection results in Figure~\ref{fig:main_vis}, we speculate that applying the auxiliary prototype-level contrastive loss is beneficial for separating the base classes in the fine-grained space.
+We also surprisingly notice that such capability is also transferable to the novel classes.

-\subsubsection{Momentum-updated prototypes}
+\subsubsection{Momentum-updated Prototypes}

-We finally investigate the training curve with and without the momentum-updated prototypes in Fig.~\ref{fig:abl_dp}.
+We investigate the training curve with and without the momentum-updated prototypes in Figure~\ref{fig:abl_dp}.
 We compare our method with and without momentum-updated prototypes in terms of the mean $C_{base}$ accuracy and the mean $C_{novel}$ accuracy for the ATR-OS dataset.
 Interestingly, although we only have the momentum-updated prototypes for the base classes, the mean $C_{base}$ accuracy becomes similar when training with/without momentum-updated prototypes after training for 30 epochs.
-On the contrary, mean $C_{novel}$ accuracy shows an improving trend when equipped with momentum-updated prototypes and vice versa \bohan{equipped with momentum-updated prototypes and vice versa.} We hence speculate \bohan{speculate} that robust base class representations brought by momentum-updated prototypes can stabilize the training process to learn more representative features that have the generalization capability on the novel classes.
+On the contrary, mean $C_{novel}$ accuracy shows an improving trend when equipped with momentum-updated prototypes and vice versa.
+To further investigate this phenomenon, we report the mIoU with different values of the momentum coefficient $\alpha$ (Eq.~(3)) on ATR-OS Fold 1 in Table~\ref{tab:alpha}.
+We find that generally higher momentum coefficients (more robust base class presentations) lead to better $C_{novel}$ mIoU.
+We speculate that robust base-class representations brought by momentum-updated prototypes stabilize the training process to learn more representative features for the novel classes.
+Thus, we set $\alpha=0.999$ as the default setting.